FleekHQ/fleek-docs/docs/hosting/domain-management.md

 ## Upgrading to New DNS Configuration

-If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy.
+If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy, and will need to update your DNS records.

 Since then, we have upgraded to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks: